flurie/sdp/README.md

 SDP provides the following classes:

-- Bordered/BorderedM - for for getting the bounds, list of indices and associations (index, element).
+- Bordered/BorderedM - for getting the bounds, list of indices and associations (index, element).
-- Linear - for separate elements, create structure from list or Foldable, left and right views of structure, three generic patterns and some generalized list functions (concat, intersperse, filter, partition, reverse and nubBy).
+- Linear - for separate elements, create structure from list or Foldable, left and right views of structure.
+Also contains some generalized list functions (concat, intersperse, filter, partition, reverse and nubBy) and support three generic patterns.
-- Indexed/IndexedM - for create structure from list of associations or other Indexed/IndexedM, for rewrite or update it, for reading and writing (4 and 2 resp. for both) and for searching indices of elements by predicate.
+- Indexed/IndexedM - for create structure from list of associations or other Indexed/IndexedM, for rewriting or updating it, for reading and writing (4 and 2 resp. for both) and for searching indices of elements by predicate.
-- Sort/SortM - for sort data structures and timSort algorithm for any IndexedM.
+- Sort/SortM - for sort data structures.
+Also SDP contain timSort algorithm implementation for any IndexedM.
 - Set - for standard set operations.

 - Zip and Scan - for overloaded zips and scans (only suitable for structures